Alisson-Ribeiro/Git/README.md

 * git stash show ---> shows a summary, or you can add as an option -p (or --patch) to visualize the full stash comparison

-* git stash drop stash@{} ---> deletes the stash informed in brackets, for a single drop
+* git stash drop stash@{n} ---> deletes the stash informed in brackets, for a single drop

 * git stash clear ---> to delete all stashes